New Hampshire Liberty Alliance: Liberty Rating

-Each year NHLA hosts an annual Liberty Dinner at which the Liberty Rating, a report card based on votes by legislators and the impact of those votes on New Hampshire, is unveiled.
-It also features issuance of a "Legislator of the Year" award to a member of the New Hampshire State Legislature and an "Activist of the Year" award.
-The 2025 Liberty Legislator of the Year is State Representative Kristin Noble.
+The Liberty Rating is a report card based upon votes made by legislators and the impact of those votes to personal liberties in New Hampshire.
+The report includes ratings as a percentage and as a letter grade.
+It is typically unveiled at the Liberty Dinner.

-Just before the November elections in 2006, the New Hampshire Union Leader editor wrote, "if New Hampshire is to remain the live free or die state, we have to continue voting for freedom and against government coercion.
-In the same editorial, he said of the NHLA that "we are not with the Alliance on every single issue, but their scorecard is a good proxy for determining who is a friend or foe of personal freedoms."
+Just before the November elections in 2006, a New Hampshire Union Leader editorial stated, "if New Hampshire is to remain the live free or die state, we have to continue voting for freedom and against government coercion," and that "we are not with the Alliance on every single issue, but their scorecard is a good proxy for determining who is a friend or foe of personal freedoms."

 Liberty Dinner

 Liberty Dinner is the annual fundraiser of the New Hampshire Liberty Alliance.
 It is also known by the nickname "Liberty Prom".

+At Liberty Dinner the New Hampshire Liberty Alliance gives the "Liberty Legislator of the Year" award to a member of the New Hampshire State Legislature and an "Activist of the Year" award.
+The 2025 Liberty Legislator of the Year is State Representative Kristin Noble.

-Speakers at the Liberty Dinner have included Healing Our World author and 2008 Libertarian Party presidential candidate Mary Ruwart in 2015, New Hampshire Union Leader publisher Joe McQuaid, New Hampshire Secretary of State Bill Gardner, and former American Federation for Children senior fellow Corey DeAngelis.
+Speakers at the Liberty Dinner have included Healing Our World author and 2008 Libertarian Party presidential candidate Mary Ruwart, New Hampshire Union Leader publisher Joe McQuaid, New Hampshire Secretary of State Bill Gardner, and former American Federation for Children senior fellow Corey DeAngelis.

-The Liberty Alliance is not part of the Free State Project but has participated in that group's annual New Hampshire Liberty Forum.
+The New Hampshire Liberty Alliance is not part of the Free State Project but has participated in that group's annual New Hampshire Liberty Forum.